Just as we humans wear our seatbelts while riding in the car, dogs need to use a crash-tested car harness.

 1. Sleepypod ClickIt Sport Crash-Tested Car Safety Dog Harness

 The Sleepypod ClickIt Sport Crash-Tested Dog Car Harness is one of the most trusted car harnesses among pet parents, and there’s a good reason for that.

 It has a unique and patented Infinity Loop design, with an energy-absorbing padded vest to distribute and reduce the impact in the event of an accident.
 It is also crash tested and proven to be one of the safest car harnesses on the market, in which it has earned the safety certification from the Center for Pet Safety (CPS) for dogs that weigh from 18 to 90 pounds.

-To connect it to your car, slide the seat belt through the loops on the back of the harness and click it into the seat belt buckle.
-Also, you can use the Sleepypod ClickIt Sport as a walking harness.
-With the adjustable straps that allow for a snug fit, double D-rings for leash connection, as well as reflective strips to provide added visibility at night.
+It is easy to use.
+All you need to do is slide your car seat belt through the loops on the back of the harness and click it into the buckle.
+Thanks to its double D-ring at the neck, you can also use it as a dog walking harness, with reflective strips to provide added visibility for night walks.

 2. Sleepypod ClickIt Terrain Safety Harness

 The Sleepypod ClickIt Terrain Safety Harness is another one of the few that the Center for Pet Safety (CPS) crash-test and certify for dogs weighing from 18 to 90 pounds.